-After initial recognition, financial assets available for sale are measured at fair value, with interest being recognised in the income statement as resulting from the application of the amortized cost and related foreign exchange effect, and with appropriation to a specific net equity reserve of the gains or losses arising from changes in fair value net of the related tax effect, except losses due to impairment.
+After initial recognition, financial assets available for sale are measured at fair value, with interest being recognised in the income statement as resulting from the application of the amortised cost and with appropriation to a specific net equity reserve of the gains or losses arising from changes in fair value net of the related tax effect, except losses due to impairment.

-Foreign exchange fluctuations in relation to equities are posted to the specific net equity reserve.
+Foreign exchange fluctuations in relation to non-monetary instruments (equity instruments) are posted to the specific net equity reserve, whereas changes in monetary instruments (loans/receivables and debt instruments) are allocated to profit and loss.
 Equities, for which it is not possible to determine a reliable fair value, are maintained at cost, adjusted for any impairment losses.

 Financial assets available for sale are reviewed for objective evidence of impairment at each balance sheet and interim reporting date.
-Indicators of a likely impairment are, for instance, remarkable financial difficulties of the issuer, non-fulfilment or defaults in payments of interest or principal, the possibility that the borrower is declared bankrupt or submitted to other forms of insolvency proceedings, the disappearance of an active market for the assets.
-In particular, as far as equities listed on active markets are concerned, a market price as at the date of the financial statements lower than the original purchasing cost of at least 30% or a market value lower than the cost lasting more than 12 months are considered an objective evidence of value reduction.
-If further reductions occur in the following financial years they are directly posted to profit and loss.
+Indicators of a likely impairment are, for instance, significant financial difficulty of the issuer, non-fulfilment or defaults in payments of interest or principal, the possibility that the borrower is declared bankrupt or submitted to other forms of insolvency proceedings, the disappearance of an active market for the assets.
+In particular, as far as equity instruments that have a quoted market price in an active market are concerned, a market price as at the date of the financial statements lower than the original purchasing cost of at least 30% or a market value lower than the cost lasting more than 12 months are considered an objective evidence of value reduction.